bawa-cq/topography_dl/README.md

 ## Description
 The jupyter notebook "load_model" can be used to load the pre-trained weights of any of the models and evaluate them on the GEBCO dataset (or part of it).

-Accordignly, the jupyter notebook "train_model" can be used to train any of the models and evaluate them.
+Accordingly, the jupyter notebook "train_model" can be used to train any of the models and evaluate them.